 1. Splash Mountain

 When you go to Disneyland, make sure you don’t go with somebody who refuses to ride water rides.
 You probably won’t get that wet on Splash Mountain, anyway.
-The reason this jumped from the bottom to the top since my last list is because I started actually riding the thing more often.
+The reason this jumped from the bottom to the top since my original list is because I started actually riding the thing more often.
 I was familiar with the Disney World version, and did a spin on the Disneyland one on my first trip, but it wasn’t a regular stop for me until my last few visits.
 Splash Mountain might have questionable source material, and the Joel Chandler Harris characters it features perpetuate regrettable stereotypes, but the ride remains a masterpiece of theme park design.
-It’s a lengthy dark ride full of wonderful animatronics and music, broken up by a genuinely thrilling fifty foot plummet.
+It’s a lengthy dark ride full of wonderful animatronics and music, broken up by a genuinely thrilling 50 foot plummet.
 And that isn’t even the end of the ride, but the prelude to perhaps its best moment, when a riverboat full of adorable animals celebrate your survival.
 Splash Mountain isn’t that old, comparatively—it opened in the late 1980s, making it decades younger than Pirates, Haunted Mansion, Jungle Cruise and most other animatronic-heavy rides at Disneyland.
 It’s a style of design that Disney has largely moved away from, as it prioritizes more immediately recognizable and lucrative intellectual property and focuses on the screen-based experiences that have helped Universal Studios thrive.
 That’s a shame, though, as Splash Mountain proves how powerful physical sets and practical effects can be.
-Disneyland’s version also gets bonus points for one specific scene that happens during the incline before the last big drop; unlike the Orlando and Tokyo versions, Disneyland’s features a creepy, heart-touching vignette of anxious mothers, a rabbit and opossum, singing a sad song of warning to their shivering babes.
+Disneyland’s version also gets bonus points for one specific scene that happens right before the incline towards the last big drop; unlike the Orlando and Tokyo versions, Disneyland’s features a creepy, heart-touching vignette of anxious mothers, a rabbit and opossum, singing a sad song of warning to their shivering babes.
 Splash Mountain wraps everything that makes a theme park ride great into one long, charming, thrilling package.